nicholasbarnfield/nicholasbarnfield.github.io/_pages/about.md

 Other interests
 ------
-On the infrequent occasion where I am away from mathematics, one is likely to find me reading Dostoevsky, playing outdoor hockey, or skiing.
+On the infrequent occasion where I am away from mathematics, one is likely to find me reading history books, playing outdoor hockey, or skiing.